-U.S. government space spending, which makes up more than 80 percent of global government space budgets
+U.S. government space spending, which makes up more than 80 percent of global government space budgetsaccording to Government Budgets on the Space Foundation Web Site.

 The US government spends four times as much on space as ALL the other governments combined.